dh-developer/interview/React/ES5 vs ES6.md

 window.addEventListener('keyup', thing.speak)
 ```

 Invoking thing.speak() in the console will log "jen", but pressing a key will log undefined because the context of the callback is the global object.
-The browser’s global object – window – becomes this inside the speak() function, so this.name becomes window.name, which is undefined.
+The browser's global object – window – becomes this inside the speak() function, so this.name becomes window.name, which is undefined.

 React in ES5 automatically does autobinding, effectively doing the following: